-The analysis presented in Table 25 found no evidence of any statistically significant effects by month of the year but did find significant improvements in both the COVID-19 and trial periods, compared to outside those periods.
-The percentage of undisputed invoices that were paid in 30 days was approximately 1.5% higher COVID-19 period, compared to the long-term average, and 1.9% higher during the trial, compared to the long-term average.
+The analysis presented in Table 25 found no evidence of any statistically significant effects by month of the year but did find significant improvements in both the COVID-19 and trial periods compared to before the trial was introduced.
+The percentage of undisputed invoices that were paid in 30 days was approximately 1.5% higher COVID-19 period compared to the long-term average, and 1.9% higher during the trial, compared to the long-term average.